 Great High Cost-Value Ratio

 According to Home Advisor's True Cost Guide, at least 65 percent of the cost of a mid-range two-story addition may be recovered at the time of sale.
 The key phrase, "may be recovered," means that there is no way of predicting the real estate market years in advance.
-It is typically cheaper to build an addition than to buy a new home that equals the space of your existing house plus an addition.
+It is typically cheaper to build an addition than to buy or build a new home that equals the space of your existing house plus an addition.
 At the very least, the closing costs involved with selling your old house and buying the new house would push this option over the top.

 Higher Resale Price Not Guaranteed